This banner illustrates some of the arts and diversity that are the focus of our work.

 Palomino Productions:

-• produces media related to ethnic and cultural diversity
+• produces audience participation events accompanied by films related to ethnic and cultural diversity

 • uses the arts – especially music and dance – to promote inter-cultural understanding

-• filmed in USA, Peru, and Spain – in English and Spanish
+• filmed in USA, Peru, Spain, and Nigeria – in English and Spanish

 • has a special focus on the African diaspora, minority communities, the Hispanics/Latinos, and immigrants.